The single most important factor contributing to successful Aurora Hunting is the cloud cover.

 In Iceland and other countries located at around the same latitude, low clouds are defined as clouds located up to 2 km in altitude and middle clouds from 2 km up to 4 km in altitude.
 High clouds can reach from 3 km up to 8 km in altitude.

-This is why auroraforecast.is presents you with both an activity forecast and a cloud cover forecast.
+This is why auroraforecast.is presents you with both an activity forecast, a cloud cover forecast and a guide on where go to improve your chances.

 The Cloud Cover Forecast widget, located at the top of the main page, presents you with five tabs of different cloud cover types.